Crudefern/money-counter/README.md

 TODO:
-Ability to set wanted amount.
 Write proper README.
 Add comments and tidy up code.

 DONE:
+Ability to set wanted amount.
 Ability to add money.
 Ability to reset the money count.
 Store the count to EEPROM and load it back on next poweron.
 Ability to remove money.
-Finish eepromClear().
-Get functions.cpp working.

 DEADLINE: January 7 (Birthday)